Iceland Real Estate Market Overview 2022

 IMF urges Iceland to cool the housing market

-The International Monetary Fund (IMF) has recently urged Iceland to implement macroprudential measures, in addition to the ongoing monetary tightening, to cool the heating housing market and avoid a disastrous crash.
+Last year, the IMF in its 2022 Article IV Mission Concluding Statement urged Iceland to implement macroprudential measures, in addition to the ongoing monetary tightening, to cool the heating housing market and avoid a disastrous crash.
 Risks in the banking system have risen in recent years due to surging house prices.

 “A sharp correction in house prices could weaken the balance sheets of households and the financial sector.
 The house price surge has also worsened housing affordability, particularly for young and lower-income households.
 Well-calibrated and coordinated policies are crucial to navigating the house price cycle,” said the IMF.